kendallmiller/kendallmiller.github.io/_posts/2021-10-1-lean-for-the-contemporary-tech-company.md

 {% include series-list.html %}

 If you want to put lean thinking into practice in your day-to-day technical work, [The DevOps Handbook](https://a.co/d/9lBeOaZ) is a great way to start.
-It's important to not blindly adopt any particular practice from it but read through the goals and tradeoffs and use it for ideas on what can help and why.
+It's important to not blindly adopt any particular practice from it but read through the goals and tradeoffs and use them for ideas on what can help and why.

 [^1]: Even if you might enjoy walking around the Dallas airport and getting some Texas BBQ, unless you'd pay _more_ to go through Dallas it isn't value.